USS Bennington (CV-20): Vietnam War and later career

 After almost a year of normal operations along the west coast, she stood out of Long Beach, California, for the final deployment on 30 April 1968.
 She made a stop at Pearl Harbor from 15 to 20 May and arrived in United States Fleet Activities Yokosuka on 29 May.
 Her last deployment brought more of the same duty that she had seen on the previous one, antisubmarine protection for TF 77, ship identification work, and search and rescue services.
 She concluded that tour of duty on 28 October when she departed Yokosuka to return to the United States.
 Bennington arrived in Long Beach on 9 November and, on the 14th, entered the Long Beach Naval Shipyard for a five-month yard overhaul.
 The aircraft carrier resumed active service on 30 April 1969 and conducted normal operations along the California coast for the remainder of the year and into January 1970.

-Decommissioning and fate

 On 15 January 1970, Bennington was placed out of commission with the Pacific Reserve Fleet at Puget Sound Naval Shipyard, Bremerton, Washington, and stricken from the Naval Vessel Register on 20 September 1989.
 The carrier was finally sold for scrap on 12 January 1994, being subsequently towed across the Pacific for scrapping in India.